UCSF-CBI/c4/docs/howto/rstudio-server-2.md

 5. You will see a form that needs to be filled in.
 Below is some guidance for the fields:

    - **R Version** - You can select the version of R you want to run from within RStudio.
-It is important to understand that any user installed packages from CRAN or Biconductor (e.g. Future) is tied to a specific version of R. Please see the **Important** note below.
+It is important to understand that any user installed packages from CRAN or Bioconductor (e.g. Future) is tied to a specific version of R. Please see the **Important** note below.

    - **Partition** - If you have a lab partition you may enter it here.
 Otherwise enter 'common'.
 Equivalent to `--partition` in `sbatch`